 Temporal monitoring of stars within 100 light years provides an opportunity to search for close planetary systems that are optimal for follow-up studies, as well as evaluate the stellar properties that are critical to the evolution of planetary atmospheres.
 A complete census of the physical properties of a star and planetary system is necessary for an evaluation of the habitability of planets.
 It is precisely these nearest systems that the question of habitability will be examined in greatest detail in the decades to come.
-I propose for consideration the sample of all 8 nearby stars with Hipparcos parallaxes within 100 light years in the Campaign 1 field (all located on silicon according to K2fov and all in EPIC).
+I propose for consideration the sample of all nearby stars with Hipparcos parallaxes within 100 light years in the C02 (3 stars) and C03 (4 stars) fields (all located on silicon according to K2fov and all in EPIC).